calebtuttle/calebtuttle.github.io/notes/what-is-social-contact.md

 How does planning affect perception of meeting needs?

+Why is interacting with a stranger in the line at a grocery store pleasant, pleasurable?
+My proposal about feelings of social connection would answer this question.
+It is pleasurable because of (a) joint attention and (b) aligned-valence responsiveness to bids for attending what we jointly attend.

+Why is listening to a podcast pleasant, pleasurable?
+My proposal about feelings of social connection would answer this question.
+It is pleasurable because of perceived aligned-valence joint attention.

 ## 1. Introduction??
 Social connection is a fundamental need [just like hunger and belonging (cf. sociometer theory)].
 I separate this paper into two sections: one focused on claims that are more testable, the other focused on more theoretical matters.
 I make this separation because the hypothesis in Section 2 might be fruitful regardless of the theoretical matters.
 I include the theoretical matters in order to integrate my claims with the evolutionary psychology literature.